hwaterke/inab/README.md

 Note that in development, the server uses an in-memory database.

 # TODO
+* Transaction model
+  * Clearing transactions
+  * Method for transactions (method of payment)
+  * Generic tags for transactions
+* Production build, make scripts.
+Build inab:api for the api only
 * Aggregate stats per budget category
 * Use bootstrap via npm
 * Fix onBlur on the inputs in the budget table